-Once your child is a CRS Member, your child will receive an Identification (ID) card.
+Once your child is a CRS Member, your child will get an Identification (ID) card.
 The ID card has your child's name, CRS ID number, and other important information.

-The type of CRS medical provider who will treat your child's condition will depend on your child's special health care need.
+The type of CRS medical provider who will treat your child's condition will depend on your child's special healthcare need.
 Your child's CRS medical provider may be one of the following:

-- Surgeon: General pediatric surgeon, Cardiovascular and thoracic surgeon, Ear, Nose and Throat (ENT) surgeon, Neurosurgeon, Ophthalmology surgeon, Orthopedic surgeons (general, hand, scoliosis, amputee), Plastic surgeons - Medical Specialist: Cardiologist, Neurologist, Rheumatologist, General Pediatrician, Geneticist, Urologist, Metabolic Specialist - Dental Provider: Dentist, Orthodontist
+- Surgeon: General pediatric surgeon, cardiovascular and thoracic surgeon, ear, nose and throat (ENT) surgeon, neurosurgeon, ophthalmology surgeon, orthopedic surgeons (general, hand, scoliosis, amputee), plastic surgeons - Medical Specialist: Cardiologist, neurologist, rheumatologist, general pediatrician, geneticist, urologist, metabolic specialist - Dental Provider: Dentist, orthodontist

-For more details on the clinic's specialties, you can visit the clinic's website or contact the clinic directly; or you may call Arizona Complete Health-Complete Care Plan Member Services at 1-888-788-4408, TTY/TDY: 711.
-CRS Multispecialty Interdisciplinary Clinics are at the following locations:
+For more details on the clinic's specialties, you can visit the clinic's website or call the clinic directly.
+Or you may call Arizona Complete Health-Complete Care Plan Member Services at 1-888-788-4408, TTY/TDD: 711.
+CRS Multi-Specialty Interdisciplinary Clinics are at the following locations: